khyron-realm/khyron-realm-website/docs/gameplay/mothership.md

 <!-- [Mothership outside] -->

-**Mothership** is a two-stage ship designed to transport humans to another planets ...
+**Mothership** is a two-stage ship designed to transport humans to another planet.

-The main are is the **Commonplace** for all users to meet and socialize.
+The main area is the **Commonplace** for all users to meet and socialize.
 The other areas are:
 * Core
 * Deck
 * Central